The Problem with School Ranking Sites

 Dorris Place Elementary is nestled in the Elysian Valley neighborhood of Los Angeles.
 This neighborhood, nestled between Glendale, Pasadena, and Downtown LA, boasts proximity to the Dodger Stadium and the beautiful Elysian Park.
 Plus, there are future plans in place for elaborate pedestrian bridges to cross the LA river from Elysian Valley.

-Elysian Valley’s hidden gem is Dorris Place Elementary, ranked as an A by SchoolSparrow, and one of the best elementary schools in Los Angeles.
+Elysian Valley’s Out-Performer is Dorris Place Elementary, ranked as an A by SchoolSparrow, and one of the best elementary schools in Los Angeles.
 The expected score for Dorris Place Elementary students is 37.46, but the school outperformed this by almost 20 points– averaging a score of 57!

 Dorris Place Elementary also has a diverse student body with a diversity score of 15 out of 40 possible points.
 The school has seen impressive academic growth over the past few years.
 In fact, Dorris Place Elementary increased its scores by 31.6% over only one year.
 Dorris Place Elementary is underrated by GreatSchools because it is only a 7 out of 10.
 It definitely deserves to be a 9 or 10!